joric/jorian/README.md

 ## Download

-You can download Gerber files and schematics the [releases section](https://github.com/joric/jorian/releases).
+You can download Gerber files and schematic in the [releases section](https://github.com/joric/jorian/releases).

 ## Instructions